Dark Matter Heating in Evolving Proto-Neutron Stars: A Two-Fluid Approach: Results and Analysis

 \subsection{Microscopic Properties of the Stellar Matter}

 Determining the microscopic properties of DM-admixed NS matter within the two-fluid formalism is challenging, as DM and OM interact solely through gravity.
-Constructing an effective EoS for the combined system thus requires incorporating this gravitational coupling, which is highly non-trivial.
-To address this, we infer the effective EoS by calculating pressure profiles directly from the two-fluid TOV equations.
+While each component obeys its own EOS, the total pressure and energy density are coupled through spacetime curvature.
+We therefore extract a configuration-dependent effective pressure profiles from the two-fluid TOV solutions.
+Although not a fundamental thermodynamic EOS, since it depends on the $F_D$ and global structure, it provides a useful diagnostic of how gravitational coupling modifies pressure support in DM-admixed stars.
 In \cref{fig:Pressure_radius_core_halo}, we show these profiles for a star with fixed baryonic mass $1.55\,\rm M_\odot$ across all evolutionary stages, from the hot, lepton-rich PNS to the final cold, catalyzed NS.
 This framework allows us to track how thermodynamic changes, composition, and DM content reshape the core pressure throughout stellar evolution.

 The three panels consider a bosonic DM candidate capable of forming a Bose–Einstein condensate \cite{Pethick:2015jma, Shakeri:2022dwg, Karkevandi:2021ygv} under both core and halo-like configurations \cite{Cermeno:2016olb}.
 The first panel depicts nucleonic stars with a compact DM core, the second includes hyperonic matter with DM core, and the third illustrates an extended DM halo surrounding the baryonic star.
-Comparing the first two panels, the inclusion of hyperons slightly increases the core pressure due to the additional degrees of freedom, which softens the EoS and enhances stellar compactness \cite{Balberg:1997yw}.
+Comparing the first two panels, the inclusion of hyperons slightly increases the core pressure due to the additional degrees of freedom, which softens the EOS and enhances stellar compactness \cite{Balberg:1997yw}.